New York City, United States of America - Things to Do in New York City

 Getting There

 New York City is served by three major airports: John F. Kennedy International (JFK), LaGuardia (LGA), and Newark Liberty International (EWR).
-JFK and Newark handle most international flights, while LaGuardia primarily serves domestic routes.
-The AirTrain connects JFK and Newark to subway systems, while taxis, rideshares, and express buses provide direct Manhattan access from all airports.
-Amtrak serves Penn Station with routes from Boston, Washington D.C., and other major cities, while bus services like Greyhound and Megabus offer budget-friendly alternatives.
-Driving to NYC is possible but challenging due to traffic, expensive parking, and congestion pricing in Manhattan.
+JFK and Newark handle most international flights, while LaGuardia focuses on domestic routes.
+The AirTrain connects JFK and Newark to subway systems ($8-13), while buses and taxis serve all airports ($15-70 depending on destination).
+Penn Station and Grand Central Terminal welcome trains from across the Northeast Corridor, including Amtrak's high-speed Acela service.
+Multiple bus companies like Greyhound, Megabus, and regional carriers provide budget-friendly ground transportation options from cities throughout the East Coast and beyond.

 Getting Around

-New York City's extensive public transportation system, operated by the MTA, includes subways, buses, and commuter rails that connect all five boroughs efficiently and affordably.
-The subway system runs 24/7 with MetroCards or OMNY contactless payment ($2.90 per ride), making it the fastest way to navigate Manhattan and reach other boroughs.
-Taxis and rideshare services like Uber and Lyft provide convenient door-to-door service but can be expensive and slow during peak hours.
-Walking remains one of the best ways to explore Manhattan, as many attractions are within reasonable distances, and the city's grid system makes navigation straightforward.
+New York's extensive public transportation system, operated by the MTA, includes subways, buses, and commuter rails that connect all five boroughs 24/7.
+A MetroCard or OMNY tap payment costs $2.90 per ride with free transfers between subways and buses within two hours.
+Taxis and ride-sharing services like Uber and Lyft are abundant but can be expensive and slow in heavy traffic.
+Walking remains one of the best ways to explore Manhattan, with most major attractions within reasonable walking distance of each other.
+Citi Bike stations throughout Manhattan and Brooklyn offer bike-sharing options ($15/day) for covering longer distances quickly while enjoying the city's increasingly bike-friendly infrastructure.

 Where to Stay